Dalek One Shoulders - The Walk-In Dalek at Llangollen

 It was restored by Derek Handley who constructed a Shawcraft style neck cage for the prop, added a new upper collar, mesh and slats, and gave it a smart red and black paint scheme.
 The new dome came from the Imperial Dalek moulds.
 After appearing in a short item about Verity Lambert in January 1996 it was retired and was partially returned to a 'Remembrance' look.

-In August 2012 it was revealed that Mike Tucker had fully refurbished the Dalek back to its 'Remembrance' look and is now in the collection of Jamie Smyth. |
+In August 2012 it was revealed that Mike Tucker had fully refurbished the Dalek back to its ‘Remembrance’ look and is now in the collection of The Prop Gallery.

 Dalek N4-N3

-Photo - Chris Balcombe
+Dalek N4-N3.
+Photo – Chris Balcombe

 Last Screen Use: 1991 - Blue Peter

-Recent History: - This Dalek is the inverse mix of Dalek N3-N4.
-Both props were originally used in Revelation of the Daleks but became mixed during refurbishment for use in Remembrance of the Daleks in 1988.
+Recent History: – This Dalek is the inverse mix of Dalek N3-N4.
+Both props were originally used in Revelation of the Daleks but became mixed during use in Remembrance of the Daleks in 1988.

-The prop came up for auction in 1991 at Bonhams with Dalek Seven-v and made a brief appearance on Blue Peter as promotion for the sale.
-It was sold to a private collector and now resides in London. |
+The prop came up for auction in 1991 at Bonhams with Dalek Seven-ii and made a brief appearance on Blue Peter in a promotion for the sale.
+It was sold to a private collector and now resides in London.

 Dalek N5